Kenny Rogers (baseball): New York Mets

 Rogers was traded by the Athletics on July 23, 1999, in exchange for Leo Vazquez and Terrence Long.
 During his short tenure with the team, Rogers started 12 games during the regular season, winning 5 and losing 1, compiling a 4.03 earned run average.
 Even though he pitched two scoreless innings giving up just one hit in the previous game.
 He is best remembered in a Mets uniform for walking in the series winning run against the Atlanta Braves in Game 6 of the 1999 NLCS, giving the Braves the win on a walk-off walk.
 Rogers became a free agent following the 1999 season.

 Second stint with Rangers

 After the 1999 season, Rogers signed with the Texas Rangers.

 Minnesota Twins

-Rogers signed with the Minnesota Twins in March of 2003, filing the rotation slot vacated by an injured Eric Milton.
+Rogers signed with the Minnesota Twins in March 2003, filing the rotation slot vacated by an injured Eric Milton.
 Rogers went 13-8 with a 4.57 ERA during the regular season and made one appearance out of the bullpen in the ALDS against the New York Yankees.